JSCDTSS/Book-finder/README.md

+## install instructions

+open terminal for frontend and backend in frontend terminal
+    navigate to frontend
+    npm i
+in backend terminal
+    navigate to backend
+    npm i
+in frontend terminal
+    npm start
+in backend terminal
+    npm run server

 ## google books requests
 in request.js, I've made a function that sends a get request to the api endpoint (https://www.googleapis.com/books/v1/volumes).